AzuObs/angularjs-lite/README.md

 <i>Learning how to make a modern day front-end javascript framework from scratch.</i>

 <h1>How does Angular work the TOP-DOWN approach.</h1>

-<i>When I was a University I learnt Networking from the bottom-up.
+When I was a University I learnt Networking from the bottom-up.
 That is I started with the physical layer, then link layer, and network layer and finally transport layer.
-Another way to learn would have been to have started at the top with the transport layer and peel away until we reach the physical layer.</i>
+Another way to learn would have been to have started at the top with the transport layer and peel away until we reach the physical layer.

 This peeling away approach is the one we will adopt when uncovering the mechanisms that make up Angular.

-</h2>BOOTSTRAP</h2>
+<h3>BOOTSTRAP</h3>
-<u>Initial State</u> window is the default window object, the DOM isn't loaded, the DOM isn't ready.
+<i><b>Initial State</b> window is the default window object, the DOM isn't loaded, the DOM isn't ready.</i>

 The very line of code that Angular executes is the function called PublishExternalAPI().
 This creates the window.angular object and gives it the oh-so-important properties <b>window.angular.module</b> and </b>window.angular.bootstrap</b>.
 Which will respectively allow us to register modules and then instanciated them.